-Prior to carry out erection of the conductors or installation of earth electrodes or counterpoise along or across public roads, telegraph or telephone lines or across power lines, a requisite notice to the appropriate authorities of the date and time to perform the work.
-Where the local authorities and other public undertakings affected deem it necessary for the protection of the public and the assistance of traffic, to provide flagmen or watchmen or installation of warning lights, etc., the cost of such provision will be borne by the Contractor.
+When the Contractor is about to carry out erection of the conductors or installation of earth electrodes or counterpoise along or across public roads, telegraph or telephone lines, railways or across power lines he shall be responsible for giving the requisite notice to the appropriate authorities of the date and time at which he proposes to perform the work.

+Where the local authorities and other public undertakings affected deem it necessary for the protection of the public and the assistance of traffic, to provide flagmen or watchmen or installation of warning lights, etc., the cost of such provision shall be borne by the Contractor.